tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

 All this is possible in theory, but we still don't know where the `JUMP` instruction takes its operand from.
 We know that the operand's value must be `0` and it should be ready.
 The address span `(A)` indeed contains `0`, but nowhere in the description of RPC-4000's architecture, does Nather mention an option of the data address field doubling as an instruction address.
 The `JUMP` instruction could take its value from some register, but that `0` would have to be stored there beforehand, providing a screaming clue that some operation was being set up.

 Not only did I gloss over this crucial step for 30 years - I also ignored the absence from this part of the story, of the unique addressing mode described above.
 The one that included the next instruction address in every instruction(!).
 Was that part of affected in the overflow?
 Was there any relationship between the `JUMP` opcode and the `(A)` or `(N)` fields?
+And what about that `(X)` bit?
+Its alleged location, between two bitfields, just seemed... wrong.

 After demoting myself from 'computer guy' to 'A guy who likes to think of himself as such', I took the basic step required to understand Mel's hack: looking up the [RPC-4000 manual](http://www.bitsavers.org/pdf/royalPrecision/RPC-4000/RPC-4000_Programming_Manual.pdf).
-It didn't take much browsing to hit a figure that disspelled all my doubts.
+It didn't take much browsing to hit a figure that dispelled all my doubts.

 ![RPC 4000 Instruction format](https://res.cloudinary.com/dcajl1s6a/image/upload/v1654892829/mels-hack/RPC_4000_Instruction_ypjaii.png)